MGlaaki/MasterMind/README.md

 # MasterMind
-Implementation of mastermind game with sinatra
+Implementation of mastermind game with Sinatra, with hosting on heroku.